jstetich/LCWMD_Monitoring_sum/README.md

 *   Chloride CCC  = 230  mg/l
 *   Chloride CMC  = 860  mg/l

-In practice, chloride in Long Creek are indirectly estimated based on measurement of conductivity.
-The chloride-conductivity correlations is fairly close and robust, but estimation is an additional source of error, although generally on the level of 10% or less.
+In practice, chloride levels in Long Creek are indirectly estimated based on measurement of conductivity.
+The chloride-conductivity correlations are fairly close and robust, but estimation is an additional source of error, although generally on the level of 10% or less.